YohanPipereau/UserKernelCommunication/Readme.md

 * a user directory containing a binary to communicate with the module.

 ## How to run the different test yourself ?

+In user land, output can be read in stdout.
+In kernel land, output can be read with 'dmesg'.

 netlink_simple:
 ---------------